 SDS logo

 As everyone learns in their first dental appointment as a young child, brushing is the #1 thing you can do to keep your teeth healthy at home.
-Brushing twice a day (or after meals) rids your teeth of bits of food that cause harmful bacteria to grow, removes acid that can coat your teeth and damage enamel, and even sheaths your teeth in strengthening fluoride.
+Brushing your teeth before bed, in particular, helps remove bits of food that cause harmful bacteria to grow, eliminates acid that can damage enamel, and coats your teeth with strengthening fluoride.
+To learn more about the benefits and best practices, visit our blog Brushing Your Teeth Before Bed.

 Price

-Electric toothbrushes can cost up to three times as much as their manual counterparts—are they worth the price?
-Actually, since electric toothbrushes don’t need to be replaced as regularly, the cost difference is almost negligible.
+Electric toothbrushes can cost up to three times as much as their manual counterparts.
+Are they worth the price?
+The cost difference is almost negligible since electric toothbrushes don’t need to be replaced as frequently.
 The only component you need to buy regularly is the bristle head (and your toothpaste, of course), which typically costs the same as a standard dentist-recommended toothbrush.

 Effective Cleaning